CS410-2015Fall/Group_29_Let-s-Do-This/server/for_developers.md

 # Deploying to Droplet/Production Server

 Follow this guide: https://www.digitalocean.com/community/tutorials/how-to-use-the-django-one-click-install-image.
-I used a shell client + SFTP to manage the server.
+I was lazy and not smart, and used a shell client + SFTP to manage the server.

 Notes:
 * Main folder is 'django_project' instead of 'ldt' (which can be changed but I haven't taken the time yet)